 - for the suspect to use, or be provided with, a prescribed communication device for the purposes of the interview.

 A prescribed communication assistant is a person who provides communications assistance to suspects or vulnerable witnesses while being interviewed and includes communication partners (see the Uniting Communities Communication Partner Service below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .

 - tablets, laptops or other computers or devices equipped with software designed to assist persons with complex communication needs to communicate more readily; and

 - any other device, whether electronic or not, as may be approved for the purposes of the interview by the interviewer [reg 22(2)].

-However the interview can still go ahead with out a prescribed communications assistant or device if it is not reasonably practicable to have one there (for example one is not available); and the circumstances mean that it is not worth postponing the interview until those arrangements can be made [reg 19(2)-(3)].
+While the interviewing officer is obligated to make arrangements for a prescribed communication assistant or device as appropriate, the interview can still go ahead with out the assistant or device if it is not reasonably practicable to have one there (for example, where one is not available), and where the circumstances do not warrant the interview being postponed [reg 19(2)-(3)].

 Powers to search and examine

 There are two pieces of legislation that deal with police powers to search, make physical examinations of suspects and take samples - the Summary Offences Act 1953 (SA) and the Criminal Law (Forensic Procedures) Act 2007 (SA).

 There is some overlap between the Acts but in practice procedures that are routinely used to identify a suspect, such as fingerprinting and photographing, are governed by the Summary Offences Act 1953 (SA).
 Less commonly performed procedures, such as the taking of DNA samples, are governed by the Criminal Law (Forensic Procedures) Act 2007 (SA).